-Visual impairments are very rare in young children, so most of you probably have not had the opportunity to spend time with children who are blind or visually impaired before.
-The suggestions below may be helpful so that you can relax and enjoy your interactions with them.
+Visual impairments are less common in young children, so you may not have had the opportunity to spend time with children who are blind or visually impaired.
+The suggestions below may be helpful so that you can relax and enjoy your interactions together.

 - Let the children know that you are present before you touch them.
 Identify yourself by name and, for those who may need some help to understand, by some special feature – your hair, your jewelry, etc. Be sure to let your them know when you are leaving, too.